 This article provides 20 questions women (and men) can ask a fertility clinic or specialist before selecting help in getting pregnant.
 In 2016, there were 463 fertility clinics in the US and Puerto Rico who were required to submit annual reports on fertility success rates.
 The National Women’s Health Resource Center recommends research to weed through the masses to find two to five centers you’re interested in.
 Then sit down for a face-to-face interview and consultation with each fertility center, armed with these 20 questions.

-This fraud prevention site is by the HHS Office of Inspector General.
+The List of Excluded Individuals and Entities (LEIE) is a Medicare fraud prevention site by the HHS Office of Inspector General.
 It allows consumer to search for a specific name of a person or business to see if they have been excluded from receiving payment from Medicare and Medicaid, due to license revocation, suspension or surrender; program-related fraud; patient abuse or neglect, and other reasons such as default on Health Education Assistance Loans.
 Exclusions Database contains physicians, nurses, nurses’ aides, hospital employees, pharmacists, nursing home operators and more.
-Thousands of listings
+More than 72,000 names on the list as of October 2019.

-The PA Dept. of Health provides a search by county for an Ambulatory Surgical Center, Birth Center, Community Mental Health Center, FQHC, Outpatient Rehab, End Stage Renal Disease, Home Health Agency, Home Care, Hospice, Hospital, Intermediate Care for Individuals with Intellectual Disabilities, Nursing Homes, Pediatric Extended Care, Speech and Physical Therapy, Abortion, Psychiatric Residential Treatment Facility, and Rural Health Clinic.
-Many of the sites have links to facility-specific inspection survey reports
+Search by county for an Ambulatory Surgical Center, Birth Center, Community Mental Health Center, FQHC, Outpatient Rehab, End Stage Renal Disease, Home Health Agency, Home Care, Hospice, Hospital, Intermediate Care for Individuals with Intellectual Disabilities, Nursing Home, Pediatric Extended Care, Speech and Physical Therapy, Abortion, Psychiatric Residential Treatment Facility, and Rural Health Clinic in PA.
+Many of the sites have links to facility-specific inspection survey reports.
+Pennsylvania Department of Health